WashU-Physics-Courses/Physics-427-Fall2024-homework0/README.md

 ```
 If the command prints something like `g++ (GCC) 12.2.1` or some other versions, then you are ready to go.
 If not, go back to previous steps and figure out what you did wrong.

-Write the following snippet into a text file and save it as \verb|hello_world.cpp|:
+Write the following snippet into a text file and save it as `hello_world.cpp`:

 ``` c++
 #include <iostream>